Moving into a mobile home, or even a site-built home, during the winter can be more challenging than you ever thought.

 - The date and time of moving into your new mobile trailer home

-- A breakdown of the exact time you are packing everything, which also includes the time you’re supposed to be done with packing
+- A breakdown of the exact time you are packing everything, which also includes the time you are supposed to be done with packing

 - The deadline for every step

-Choose a specific day that you know you’ll be dedicated to the moving task and, if possible, acquire some help.
+Choose a specific day that you know you will be dedicated to the moving task and, if possible, acquire some help.

 It would be better to plan to do the work earlier in the day so you ensure enough time to complete everything before dark.